gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 **A:** Response times can vary based on the complexity of the query and current network load.
 On average, you can expect responses within 1-3 seconds.
 If you're consistently seeing higher latency, please contact our support team.

-#### Q: Can I use the Inference Subchain for real-time applications?
+#### Q: Can I use the inference subchain for real-time applications?

 **A:** Absolutely!
 While it's not designed for millisecond-level responsiveness, many developers successfully use it for chatbots, content generation, and other near-real-time applications.